zacyzacy/vgnc.ca/content/Retro Reviews/metroid-zero-mission.md

 rating = '5'
 +++

 Played on NSO.
-Metroid 3 is generational and genre defining and while very good, about a quarter of the game asks you to do this weird pixel hunting with x ray and I found it really annoying.
-But once you get the next upgrade after that it gets back to normal, very good pacing.
+This game is nearly perfect.
+It's a shame that people straight up don't know about it.
+I've had the conversation multiple times of "They should remake the first metroid that could be fun" "Oh you don't know?"